datopian/tech.datopian.com/load/README.md

 ### DataPusher

 Service (API) For pushing tabular data to datastore.

-Do not confuse with ckanext/datapusher in ckan core codbase.
-That's simply an extension communicating with the DataPusher API.
-That is a standalone service , running separately from CKAN app.
+Do not confuse it with `ckanext/datapusher` in ckan core codbase which is simply an extension communicating with the DataPusher API.
+DataPusher itself is a standalone service, running separately from CKAN app.

 https://github.com/ckan/datapusher